gabrielenizzoli/spark_engine/docs/README.md

 # Welcome to spark_engine project

-*Compose complex spark logical plans with some help from a simple-to-use library*.
+*Build a complex spark execution plan by composing many different spark operations*.

 ## Table of contents